voipnorm/telehealthPresence/README.md

 Configuration required:

 * Video endpoint registration in CUCM
-* CUCM end user account enabled for Presence Server
+* CUCM end user account enabled for Presence Server for each video endpoint
+* Endpoint and end user accounts paired with each other within CUCM
 * Cisco Spark Bot account
+* Cisco Spark Space ID to send application messages.

 ### Installing